supersimplesuper/docs/website/docs/software_partners/tutorials/integrate_super_api/index.md

 ## Onboarding session

-The process of onboarding a new employee with SuperAPI is a two step process.
+The process of onboarding a new employee with SuperAPI is a two-step process.
 First an onboarding session is created, then the employee is presented with the employee embed (iframe), via which they can complete their super selection.

 It is assumed that the SuperAPI super selection step is **not** the first step within your employee onboarding process.
-Based on this assumption, it is also assumed that you will bootstrap the the onboarding session with employee details that have been collected through the other steps in your employee onboarding journey.
-The employee details you provide to the onboarding session will be use to prefill any details the employee is required to enter.
+Based on this assumption, it is also assumed that you will bootstrap the onboarding session with employee details that have been collected through the other steps in your employee onboarding journey.
+The employee details you provide to the onboarding session will be used to prefill any details the employee is required to enter.
 Some functionality within the employee onboarding session is dependent on employee details (such as stapling / presenting existing super funds) but these features will gracefully degrade if the employee details are not provided (or are invalid).

 Unlike the employer embed, the onboarding session is ephemeral.
 It is expected that a user will have at least one onboarding session but may have more.
 For example, you may want to require the user to come back to your system to make another super selection after a year to ensure they are making optimal choices about the super fund that they use.
 In this case, the employee would have two onboarding sessions, each a year apart.